NCC warns Telecom consumers against sharing cell phone, NIN, SIM

 Edehen also used the opportunity to enlighten parents and guardians on how to teach their children the proper use of internet.

-“Ask how your children use the internet,’’ he advised parents and urged them to make their children show them some of their favorite sites and discuss with them.
+“Ask how your children use the internet,’’ he advised parents and urged them to make their children show them some of their favourite sites and discuss with them.

 “Make them aware that there are things on the internet, which may upset them and that they can always talk to you, their parents, or any trusted adult within.

-“Make sure your children realize that they should never give out personal details such as names, address, school names, and telephone numbers to online friends they do not know,” he said.
+“Make sure your children realise that they should never give out personal details such as names, address, school names, and telephone numbers to online friends they do not know,” he said.